-Various statements contained in this Quarterly Report that express a belief, expectation, or intention, or that are not statements of historical fact, are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Various statements contained in this report that express a belief, expectation, or intention, or that are not statements of historical fact, are forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
 These forward-looking statements are subject to a number of risks and uncertainties, many of which are beyond our control.
 All statements, other than statements of historical fact, regarding our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
-When used in this Quarterly Report, the words "could," "believe," "anticipate," "intend," "estimate," "expect," "may," "continue," "predict," "potential," "project," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
-In particular, the factors discussed in this Quarterly Report, including those detailed under Part II.
+When used in this report, the words "could," "believe," "anticipate," "intend," "estimate," "expect," "may," "continue," "predict," "potential," "project," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
+In particular, the factors discussed in this report, including those detailed under Part II.
 Item 1A.
-Risk Factors in this Quarterly Report, could affect our actual results and cause our actual results to differ materially from expectations, estimates or assumptions expressed, forecasted or implied in such forward-looking statements.
+Risk Factors in this report, could affect our actual results and cause our actual results to differ materially from expectations, estimates or assumptions expressed, forecasted or implied in such forward-looking statements.

-Forward-looking statements may include statements about our:
+Forward-looking statements may include statements about:

-- our ability to execute our business strategies; - the volatility of realized oil and natural gas prices; - the level of production on our properties; - regional supply and demand factors, delays or interruptions of production; - our ability to replace our oil and natural gas reserves; - our ability to identify, complete and integrate acquisitions of properties or businesses; - general economic, business or industry conditions; - competition in the oil and natural gas industry; - the ability of our operators to obtain capital or financing needed for development and exploration operations; - title defects in the properties in which we invest; - uncertainties with respect to identified drilling locations and estimates of reserves; - the availability or cost of rigs, equipment, raw materials, supplies, oilfield services or personnel; - restrictions on the use of water; - the availability of transportation facilities; - the ability of our operators to comply with applicable governmental laws and regulations and to obtain permits and governmental approvals; - federal and state legislative and regulatory initiatives relating to hydraulic fracturing; - future operating results; - exploration and development drilling prospects, inventories, projects and programs; - · operating hazards faced by our operators; and - the ability of our operators to keep pace with technological advancements.
+- our ability to execute our business strategies; - · the volatility of realized oil and natural gas prices; - the level of production on our properties; - regional supply and demand factors, delays or interruptions of production; - our ability to replace our oil and natural gas reserves; - · our ability to identify, complete and integrate acquisitions of properties or businesses; - · general economic, business or industry conditions; - · competition in the oil and natural gas industry; - the ability of our operators to obtain capital or financing needed for development and exploration operations; - · title defects in the properties in which we invest; - uncertainties with respect to identified drilling locations and estimates of reserves; - · the availability or cost of rigs, equipment, raw materials, supplies, oilfield services or personnel; - restrictions on the use of water; - the availability of transportation facilities; - the ability of our operators to comply with applicable governmental laws and regulations and to obtain permits and governmental approvals; - federal and state legislative and regulatory initiatives relating to hydraulic fracturing; - future operating results; - exploration and development drilling prospects, inventories, projects and programs; - operating hazards faced by our operators; and - the ability of our operators to keep pace with technological advancements.

-All forward-looking statements speak only as of the date of this Quarterly Report.
+All forward-looking statements speak only as of the date of this report.
 You should not place undue reliance on these forward-looking statements.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-Although we believe that our plans, intentions and expectations reflected in or suggested by the forward-looking statements we make in this Quarterly Report are reasonable, we can give no assurance that these plans, intentions or expectations will be achieved or occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+Although we believe that our plans, intentions and expectations reflected in or suggested by the forward-looking statements we make in this report are reasonable, we can give no assurance that these plans, intentions or expectations will be achieved or occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.